V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 ### Solution

-Once the Dave user home directory, we found the previous flag but we seen also a file called `randomfile.txt.enc`.
+Once the content of Dave user home directory listed, we found the previous flag, but we also seen a file called `randomfile.txt.enc`.

 ![21-encoded_file](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/47a5fa74-540c-430c-8b73-a2994d975ca5)

-As we remember our initial goal, Dave is selling customer information and we need to get proof of that.
+As we remember our initial goal, Dave is selling customers informations and we need to get proof of that.
 As this is the final challenge, this encrypted file should be our proof.

 We need to know which algorythm was used to encrypt the data and also if a password was used.